 We might not always realize it or think of it, but eBay is a wonderful place full of nostalgia.
 I’d dare to say that just about anything from your childhood that you can remember, you can find there.
 Just pick a toy, a book, a movie, or whatever else you can think of, and plug it into a search on eBay and you’ll be transported back in time.
 It’s what I like to call eBay archeology.
-And today, I’m doing that very thing and digging up some cool old memories by looking at old merchandise from the hit TV series, The A-Team.
-Let’s see what we find!
+Recently, I did this very thing when I got to thinking about some old A-Team toys I used to have.
+So for this retro ramblings, I’m sharing with you some of the things I came across.

 A-Team Action Figure Set from Galoob

 Man did I love these things!
 I had all of these figures, but I actually had the action-adventure playset that came with all of the figures, plus a ton of accessories like tents, a boat, more guns, and much more than I can remember off the top of my head.
 These figures weren’t as well crafted as Hasbro’s G.I.
 Joe figures, but they were the same size and the A-Team fit nicely as a special forces unit within the Joe ranks.
 This unopened pack currently has a hefty price tag of $175.
 If you’re so inclined, you can click the link under the picture to go straight to the listing.

 Now I don’t remember these at all, but walkie-talkies, or “rescue phone set” in this case were made for most properties that had toys and other assorted merchandise.
 All the toy companies had to do was take a cheap set of these things, slap the properties logo on it and they were all set with probably a hot-selling toy.

 Mr. T Sicker Book and Coloring Books